[amazon_auto_links id="280537"]

 The local handicrafts started losing their jobs as people demanded machine-made goods.
 The latter were inexpensive and of better quality.
 This unemployment in the rural areas forced people to move into cities in search of work.

 The first Industrial Revolution took place in the period 1760 to 1830.
-This was largely confined to Britain.
-At that time the majority of the population lived in villages.
-The jobs while they lessened in rural areas increased in urban environments.
+The Industrial Revolution was not confined to Britain initially; it had a global impact, including the growth of cities in the United States due to industrialization.
+At that time, the majority of the population lived in villages.
+While they lessened in rural areas, the jobs increased in urban environments.
 This was because of the development of factories and industries which were hiring wage labourers.
 This led to urbanisation.

 Urbanisation refers to the shift of population from rural to urban areas.
 This means the proportion of bulk population transfers from villages to towns and cities.
-This started because of the search for jobs.
+Urbanisation is driven by a combination of factors, including migration for job opportunities, industrialization, economic and social changes, and modernization.

 3. Urban Areas: The Present

-According to the United Nations World Urbanisation Prospects, by 2021 about 4.45 billion people resided in urban areas.
+According to the United Nations World Urbanisation Prospects, by 2021, about 4.4 billion people will reside in urban areas.
 Whereas around 3 billion people lived in rural areas.
-However, in 1960, the population of rural areas was more than urban areas.
+However, in 1960, the population of rural areas was more than that of urban areas.
 The cause of this is mass migration.
-Also, these statistics are predicted to be doubled by 2050.
+Also, these statistics are predicted to be significantly increase by 2050.
 It seems 7 out of 10 people will be residing in urban areas.

 4. Impacts of Urbanisation

-Urbanisation like any other social phenomenon has both negative and positive sides.
+Urbanisation, like any other social phenomenon, has both negative and positive sides.
 It was a product of urbanisation.
-This caused a shift in population, the creation of industrial jobs and a new standard of living.
+Rapid urbanisation leads to overcrowding in urban areas due to a significant influx of migrants from rural areas, the creation of industrial jobs and a new standard of living.
 Let us see how it impacted the lives of the people.

 4.1 Positive Impact

 Development occurs simultaneously with urbanisation.
 Urbanisation doesn’t only mean industries and factories for mass production.
-It also includes the creation of infrastructure.
-As more people live in urban areas, new technologies and inventions develop.
-From bridges to tall buildings.
-World has changed tremendously as it was a century ago.
-All these lead to the generation of employment and opportunities which is the major advantage of urbanisation.
+It also includes the creation of infrastructure as more people live in urban areas.
+New technologies and inventions develop, from bridges to tall buildings.
+The world has changed tremendously as it was a century ago.
+All these lead to the generation of employment and opportunities, which is the major advantage of urbanisation.

 People have the liberty and chance to invent and create new things.
-You will find multiple jobs coming up which were not present in the past.
-From scientists to architectures.
+You will find multiple jobs coming up that were not present in the past, from scientists to architects.
 Fashion designers, models and more are indirectly a product of urbanisation.

-Also, urbanisation has increased the standard of living of people.
+Also, urbanisation has complex effects on the standard of living, encompassing both positive improvements in living standards and negative consequences such as increased crime, pollution, inequality, and social exclusion.
 Luxury items have also become necessities.
-Everyone with an average income has a car, air conditioner, refrigerator and washing machine at their homes.
+Everyone with an average income has a car, air conditioner, refrigerator, and washing machine at home.
 In other terms, life has been made easy for people due to such developments.

 4.2 Negative Impacts

 Like always, good things come at a cost.
-Firstly, the shift in population has overcrowded urban areas.
-In overpopulated countries.
+Firstly, the shift in population has resulted in overcrowded urban areas in overpopulated countries.
 There is not even a single step to take without bumping into someone’s shoulder.

 Then the major problem is the development of hundreds of factories and industries.
 These factories emit various toxins in the form of gases and garbage.
-These cause environmental pollution such as air pollution, water pollution and noise pollution.
+These causes of environmental pollution include air pollution, water pollution, and noise pollution.
 It is also a source of worry for human beings.
-It also affects other living organisms including plants, and animals both land and aquatic.
+It also affects other living organisms, including plants and animals, both land and aquatic.

 5. Causes of Pollution Due to Urbanisation